zhad3/zextractor/README.md

 # zextractor

-An utility tool to extract data from Gravity's GRF/GPF file formats as used by Ragnarok Online.
+An utility tool to extract data from Gravity's GRF/GPF file formats as used by Ragnarok Online as well as Aeomin's THOR patcher files.

 ## Usage
 `./zextractor -h`
 ```
-A tool to extract files from one or multiple Gravity Resource Files (GRF)
+A tool to extract files from one or multiple Gravity Resource/Patch Files (GRF,GPF) or THOR files
 -c     --configFile Specific config file to use instead of the default.
 Default: zextractor.conf
               --grf List of GRF filenames to load.
 Can contain multiple comma separated values.
 E.g. rdata.grf,data.grf.
 In that case rdata.grf would be loaded first.
 Default:
+             --thor THOR filename to load.
+Can only extract one THOR file at a time.
+Default:
    --keepLettercase Use original filenames.
 Whether the extracted files should have the same lower/uppercase as in the GRF.
 Default: false
       --outputAscii Output ascii filenames.
 If set to true, the output filenames will use the raw ascii filenames instead of the converted korean utf encoding.
 Default: false
-   --printFiletable Creates a <grf filenames>_filetable.txt that contains the filetable information.
+   --printFiletable Creates a <filenames>__filetable.txt that contains the filetable information.
 Default: false
            --outdir Directory to place the extracted files into.
 Default: output
       --filtersfile Filename of the filters text file to use.
 Default: filters.txt
           --filters Comma separated filters.
 Default: